Violence against prostitutes: Sexual

 Sexual violence is any sexual act or attempt to obtain a sexual act by violence or coercion, unwanted sexual comments or advances, acts to traffic a person or acts directed against a person's sexuality, regardless of the relationship to the victim.
-The risks of sexual abuse are overall lower than the risks of physical abuse. with the exception of indoor prostitutes who report a higher rate of rape or attempted rape than any one type of physical violence.
-In one study, 44% of sex-workers reported having experienced sexual abuse in their lifetime.
+The risks of sexual abuse are overall lower than the risks of physical abuse, with the exception of indoor prostitutes who report a higher rate of rape or attempted rape than any one type of physical violence.
 Rates of sexual assault and rape are higher among women (including transgender women) than among men, though the overall rate is high with one study finding that 68% of respondents had been raped since entering prostitution.
+In another study, 44% of sex-workers reported having experienced sexual abuse in their lifetime.
 These high levels of sexual violence suffered by sex workers have very traumatic effects on the men and women working as prostitutes.
-High levels of rape other forms of sexual violence while working as a prostitute have been linked to higher levels of PTSD.
+High levels of rape and other forms of sexual violence while working as a prostitute have been linked to higher levels of PTSD.